Juiced

 If that sounds farfetched, remember that there is a certain infamous exploit in the game that involves class 1 cars... have you ever seen a Charger while using it?
 It can reach 941 BHP in the hands of the AI, more than the 907 BHP the Z06 is capable of... and yet the adage goes: "Always bet on the Viper, never bet on the Corvette."
 No mention, no trace of the old timer.
 If it could appear, the exploit would be even more reliable, since the Charger isn't nearly fast enough to compete with the Z06, let alone the Viper.

 Whatever the cause may be, the Charger isn't eligible for sprint races, the Viper isn't eligible for class 4 races, and the FWD SRT-4 is obviously a no-go.
-All of that combined makes for a Focus glitch setup.
+All of that combined makes for a rather intricate glitch setup.

-Of note, this method will not actually work on the Japanese PS2 version of the game.
+This method does not work in Juiced: Eliminator due to the lack of one-make races.
+Furthermore, it will not actually work on the Japanese PS2 version of the game.
 Because...

 Detune a Viper GTS to class 6.
 Enter a Dodge sprint race.